ItzUltraChace/BonziWORLD-Enhanced-II/README.md

 - Lipsync for SpeakJS (also fixes the memory leaks)
 - Playlist and shorts support for /youtube
 - /spotify and /soundcloud allowing you to listen to your favorite artists inside BonziWORLD
-- /image, /audio & /video allows you to post media to a bonziworld chat room
+- /image, /audio & /video allows you to post media to a bonziworld chat room, but not NSFW content (one example is porn).
 - A handful of new emotes
 - Pre-configured custom themes
 - Decent Youtube and link XSS bug fixes